 Emphasis on photographic storytelling in print, video and Web-based media; understanding of visual thinking and imagery techniques.

 Introduction to graphic design, photodocumentation, and geographic information systems as employed in planning, policy, and development.
 Visual explanations.
 Computer and by-hand applications.

 Basic GIS concepts, ArcView and other GIS software, planning applications and databases, basic cartography; students selct, research and prepare a planning GIS analysis project.

 Sociological measurement, univariate description, elementary correlation, introduction to statistical inference.

 Students examine images of urban America and use the camera to produce visual representation in their analysis of social relations.

-Interested in how a Spatial Studies minor can enhance your graduate school and career options?
-Talk with Dr. Darren Ruddell, Director of Undergraduate Studies, Spatial Sciences Institute.
+Talk with Dr. Darren Ruddell, Director of Undergraduate Studies, Spatial Sciences Institute about how a Spatial Studies minor can enhance your graduate school and career options.
 E-mail him or call him at (213) 740-0521.
 Follow him on Twitter at SSI_Prof.